unicodr/accounts-app/README.md

 # accounts-app
-Simple app for managing accounts
+Simple app for managing accounts.

+Deployed with Heroku.